Introduction / History

 What Are Their Beliefs?

-While some Gypsies travel throughout the year, others travel only part of the year, returning to their home camps periodically.
+While some Romani travel throughout the year, others travel only part of the year, returning to their home camps periodically.
 Some live in houses similar to those of the region, but many use their wagons or bull carts as dwelling places, and some live in mobile homes.
-Few travel by foot or on horseback, since they cannot afford such "luxuries."
+Few travel by foot or on horseback, since they cannot afford such luxuries.

 What Are Their Needs?

-Gypsies often follow folk beliefs and mixed with these religious beliefs are many "taboos."
-One taboo among the Hindu Gypsies is that a woman's hair must not be combed or let down long in the presence of men.
+Romani often follow folk beliefs and mixed with these religious beliefs are many taboos.
+One taboo among the Hindu Romani is that a woman's hair must not be combed or let down long in the presence of men.
 Another is that a woman should not pass in front of a man who is sitting, but rather behind him.

 Bethany World Prayer Center